Russia pummels Ukraine's No. 2 city and convoy nears Kyiv

-KYIV, Ukraine (AP) — Russian shelling pounded civilian targets in Ukraine's second-largest city again Tuesday and a 40-mile convoy of tanks and other vehicles threatened the capital — tactics Ukraine’s embattled president said were designed to force him into concessions in Europe’s largest ground war in generations.
+KYIV, Ukraine (AP) — Russian strikes pounded the central square in Ukraine's second-largest city and other civilian targets Tuesday and a 40-mile convoy of tanks and other vehicles threatened the capital.
+Ukraine’s embattled president accused Moscow of resorting to terror tactics to press Europe’s largest ground war in generations.

 People are also reading…